yuvalmGS/gigaspaces-wiki-jekyll/xap97/mule-seda-model.markdown

 The enhanced SEDA queue model is mainly used when working in SBA mode.
 This means that each Mule Processing Unit instance starts a Space cluster member, and SEDA queues are stored directly in the cluster member this instance started.
 When working with a primary-backup topology, `os-seda` aware services of a Mule Processing Unit instance that started a backup cluster member are not started until the cluster member moves to primary mode.

+{% info %}
-{% lampon %} In such a topology, SEDA queue content is replicated from the primary cluster member to the backup, allowing you to continue the processing seamlessly in case of the primary failure.
+In such a topology, SEDA queue content is replicated from the primary cluster member to the backup, allowing you to continue the processing seamlessly in case of the primary failure.
+{%endinfo%}

 Here is an example of how it can be configured: